platformsh/platformsh-docs/src/dedicated/architecture/specifications.md

 | [Redis](https://docs.platform.sh/configuration/services/redis.html)          | 3.2                      |
 | [Memcached](https://docs.platform.sh/configuration/services/memcached.html)      | 1.4                      |

-Your application will be able to connect to each service by referencing the exact same environment variables as on Platform.sh Professional.
+Your application will be able to connect to each service by referencing the exact same environment variables as a Grid environment.
 While the configuration of the service will be performed by our team, the application configuration is the same and your code should be the same.
-See the [Platform.sh Professional documentation](https://docs.platform.sh/configuration/services.html) for service-specific details.
+See the [services documentation](/configuration/services.html) for service-specific details.